kimberlycmnintech/CodeNection/README.md

 ### The Central Insight

 Every existing travel app treats **finding a companion** and **planning a trip** as separate problems.
 TripNest treats them as one continuous loop.
-That's not an incremental feature addition — it's a fundamentally different product architecture.
+That's not an incremental feature addition, it's a fundamentally different product architecture.

 ---